c4pt000/electrum-uraniumx/README.md

-use at your risk floating decimal issues,
+# use at your risk floating decimal issues, (for stability use radiocoin-qt)

 # electrum-radiocoin-4.0.1 for electrum-dogecoin